March 28, 1955

-Reba Nell McEntire was born on March 28, 1955, in McAlester, Oklahoma, and grew up in nearby Chockie on an eight-thousand-acre cattle ranch, traveling regularly to rodeos with her father, champion calf roper Clark McEntire.
+Reba Nell McEntire was born in McAlester, Oklahoma, and grew up in nearby Chockie on an eight-thousand-acre cattle ranch, traveling regularly to rodeos with her father, champion calf roper Clark McEntire.
 Her mother, Jackie, was a powerful singer and a strong influence.

 In 1976, McEntire began releasing singles, introducing country fans to her powerful voice, with its down-home accent and emotion-rich phrasing.
-Her first Mercury album, released in 1977, didn't sell well.
-But in 1978 McEntire hit the Top Twenty with "Three Sheets in the Wind," a duet with Jacky Ward, and the following year with a remake of "Sweet Dreams," a song associated with one of her idols, Patsy Cline.
-In 1980, McEntire entered the Top Ten with "(You Lift Me) Up to Heaven" and realized her first #1s in 1982-83 with "Can't Even Get the Blues" and "You're the First Time I've Thought About Leaving."
+Her first Mercury album, released in 1977, didn’t sell well, but McEntire hit the Top Twenty in 1978 with “Three Sheets in the Wind,” a duet with Jacky Ward, and the following year with a remake of “Sweet Dreams,” a song associated with one of her idols, Patsy Cline.
+In 1980, McEntire entered the Top Ten with “(You Lift Me) Up to Heaven” and earned her first #1s in 1982-1983 with “Can’t Even Get the Blues” and “You’re the First Time I’ve Thought About Leaving.”

-Signing with MCA Records in 1983, McEntire took more control of her career.
-Her back-to-basics album My Kind of Country contained the #1 hits "How Blue" and "Somebody Should Leave."
-She won her first CMA Vocalist of the Year award in 1984; in 1986 she joined the Grand Ole Opry cast; and in 1987 she performed a sold-out concert at New York's Carnegie Hall-a rarity for a country star in any era.
+Upon signing with MCA Records in 1983, McEntire took more control of her career.
+Her back-to-basics album My Kind of Country (1984) contained the #1 hits “How Blue” and “Somebody Should Leave.”
+She won her first Country Music Association Female Vocalist of the Year award in 1984, joined the Grand Ole Opry cast in 1986, and performed a sold-out concert at New York’s Carnegie Hall—a rarity for a country star in any era—in 1987.

-With her 1987 divorce from Battles, McEntire moved to Nashville and began building her business enterprises.
-She married Narvel Blackstock, a former steel guitarist, who eventually assumed management of her career.
-Amid her climb to international success, McEntire encountered unimaginable tragedy: In March 1991, seven members of her band and her road manager were killed when a private jet-one of two she chartered for her entourage-struck a mountain near San Diego during takeoff.
+Amid her climb to international success, McEntire encountered unimaginable tragedy: in March 1991, seven members of her band and her road manager were killed when a private jet—one of two she chartered for her entourage—struck a mountain near San Diego during takeoff.
 The singer took an extended break from touring and recorded the 1992 album For My Broken Heart, one of her biggest sellers.

-McEntire has always claimed the female country audience as her first concern, addressing their lives and troubles.
-"I'm trying to sing songs for women, to say for them what they can't say for themselves," she told the Chicago Tribune's Jack Hurst.
-"But I'm trying to do it for the eighties and nineties."
+McEntire has always claimed the female country audience as her first concern and addressed their lives and troubles.
+“I’m trying to sing songs for women, to say for them what they can’t say for themselves,” she once told the Chicago Tribune‘s Jack Hurst.
+“But I’m trying to do it for the eighties and nineties.”
 She also insisted on higher production values for country concerts, creating elaborate stages complemented by video screens comparable to the flashiest high-tech rock and pop concerts.